islommuhammad/byte-of-python/basics.md

 Ikkitalik apostrof ichidagi satrlar ham xuddi bittalik apostroflik satrlar bilan bir xil.
 Misol uchun,  `"Ismingiz nima?"`.

-### Triple Quotes {#triple-quotes}
+### Uchtalik apostrof (Triple Quotes) {#triple-quotes}

+Siz ko'p qatorli satrlarni uchtalik apostrof bilan hosil qilishingiz mumkin.
 You can specify multi-line strings using triple quotes - (`"""` or `'''`).
 You can use single quotes and double quotes freely within the triple quotes.
 An example is:

 ```python
 '''This is a multi-line string.
 This is the first line.